Thee-Dust/Jekyll-test/_posts/2022-04-28-Houndstooth-test.md

 description: Description here...
 permalink: /blog/new-post/
 permalink_hint: >-
-	what do you want the url to end with? make sure in starts with '/' symbol
+	what do you want the url to end with?make sure in starts with '/' symbol
 avatar_path: >-
   https://sls-ci-bowtie-houndstooth-root-us-east-1-assets.s3.amazonaws.com/Thee-Dust/Jekyll-test/1651676123379-Clear.jpg
 avatar_hint: Upload a picture above